Paige Bueckers: Senior season

 In her final season at UConn, Bueckers led the Huskies to an undefeated Big East season (18–0), a Big East Tournament championship, and ultimately their 12th NCAA national title.

-Bueckers averaged 19.9 points, 4.6 assists, 4.4 rebounds, 2.1 steals and 0.8 blocks per game in the 38 she played.
+Bueckers averaged 19.9 points, 4.6 assists, 4.4 rebounds, 2.1 steals, and 0.8 blocks per game in the 38 games she played.

 Bueckers entered her senior season as an AP preseason All-American and the Big East Preseason Player of the Year.
 On November 7, 2024, she opened her season with 13 points, seven assists, and five steals in an 86–32 win over Boston University.
 Eight days later, Bueckers scored 29 points, including 16 in the first quarter, in a 69–58 win over AP No. 14 North Carolina.
 On November 27, she scored 29 points again, leading UConn to a 73–60 victory over AP No. 18 Ole Miss at the Baha Mar Championship final.
 Bueckers suffered a left knee sprain after colliding with an opposing player against Villanova on January 5, 2025 and missed her team's next two games.
 As part of an 18-point effort against Seton Hall on January 19, she became the fastest player in program history to reach 2,000 career points after 102 career games.
 On February 16, Bueckers recorded 12 points and 10 assists for her first double-double of the season, helping UConn upset AP No. 4 South Carolina, 87–58.
 During her final game of the regular season, she was inducted into the Huskies of Honor, a program that honors All-American players at UConn.
 Bueckers received the Big East Player of the Year award for the third time in her career, and was unanimously named first-team All-Big East.
 In the 2025 Big East tournament final, she recorded 24 points and eight rebounds in a 70–50 victory over Creighton.
-She became the first player to win Big East tournament MOP three times.
+She became the first player to win the Big East tournament MOP three times.